Computer scienceMobileJetpack ComposeRefinement

 Conclusion

 We've explored how the Navigation Component in Jetpack Compose streamlines the process of creating destinations through composable functions that fit into navigation graphs.
-You create a navigation graph with the NavHost function, linking each destination to a unique route.
+You create a navigation graph with the NavHost function, linking each destination to a type-safe route — a @Serializable object or data class rather than a hard-coded string.
 This graph creation relies on the NavHostController, which facilitates navigation with the navigate method and keeps track of the back stack history.
-You define destinations in the navigation graph using the composabe function, which allows you to specify the arguments for navigation and their types.
+You define destinations in the navigation graph using the composable function with the route's type as a type parameter, which lets the compiler verify both the destination and its arguments for you.

 8 learners liked this piece of theory.
 0 didn't like it.
 What about you?